Edenton Tea Party: "A Society of Patriotic Ladies, at Edenton in North Carolina"

 "A Society of Patriotic Ladies, at Edenton in North Carolina" was published on March 25, 1775 by printers R. Sayer & J. Bennett, and attributed to English engraver Phillip Dawe.
 The cartoon depicts a lady being seduced, a child on the floor being neglected, and the leader of the group with a mans face.
 This satirical cartoon being published by an Englishman exposes the impact the Edenton Tea Party made.
-If Phillip Dawe felt the need to satirize the women involved, then the boycotts are undeniably effecting the British.
-The point of the cartoon is clear, women who get involved in politics are mannish, bad mothers, and morally loose.
+If Phillip Dawe felt the need to satirize the women involved, then the boycotts are undeniably affecting the British.
+The point of the cartoon is clear: women who get involved in politics are mannish, bad mothers, and morally loose.
 Dawe's representation of the Edenton Tea Party echoed larger societal standards that the women were being judged against.

 London resident Arthur Iredell also mocks the 51 Signers' action in a letter to his brother, James (an Edenton resident), when he claims,The Edenton ladies, conscious, I suppose, of this superiority on their side, by former experience, are willing, I imagine, to crush us into atoms, by their omnipotency; the only security on our side, to prevent the impending ruin, that I can perceive, is the probability that there are but few places in America which possess so much female artillery as Edenton...Despite the threat of ridicule from across the Atlantic, women who participated in protests against taxation without representation were often praised as patriots by the Colonial American press.
 After the "Edenton Resolves" were published, other women followed suit by swearing off tea.
 Southern women danced in ballgowns made from homespun fabric (that started with the homespun movement).
 Northern women had spinning bees for the production of homemade material.
 A ship-load of imported East India Company tea was locked away in a port in Charles Town (now Charleston, South Carolina) for months because it could not be sold with the tax.
 At the start of the Revolution, a group of patriots captured the tea and sold it to other patriots to fund the rebellion against the British.
 They had also ousted royal officials and agents at the time.
 The Daughters of Liberty, like the Sons of Liberty, boycotted British goods.